omerpintel/CPU-Architecture/README.md

 ----------------------------------

-This Git includes 2 directories:
+This Git includes 3 directories:
 1. Concurrent_Codes
 2. Sequential_Codes
+3. Multi - Cycle Digital System
-Both will be explained further.
+All will be explained further.

 ----------------------------------
 Concurrent_Codes: